DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2018-08-23-user-research-aug-22.md

 [“Because it’s not running, it will not let me edit it … I’d change it to running and then assume the editing bars would pop up”](https://lookback.io/watch/acQugHJ6r7QFpvkMQ?t=1h55m0.26s)

-One user didn’t realise they needed to publish courses themselves.
+One user did not realise they needed to publish courses themselves.
 They believed draft meant it was ready for some sort of sign-off from DfE.
 We’d previously tested a QA process with this user. [“My guess is that someone else needs to sign it off”](https://lookback.io/watch/QfEkvbkjW6uCJaLYJ?t=47m6s).

 ## Courses are already published